XYZenix/XYZenixThemes/README.md

 # 11pixels/XYZenix's Themes

-This repo was created for my themes for various websites, etc.
+this repo contains various website themes made by 11pixels (with a few exceptions)

 ## Themes: Discord